labgrid-project/labgrid/doc/getting_started.rst

 Exporter
 ~~~~~~~~

-The exporter needs a configuration file written in YAML syntax, listing the
+The exporter needs a configuration file written in YAML syntax, listing
 the resources to be exported from the local machine.
 The config file contains one or more named resource groups.
 Each group contains one or more resource declarations and optionally a location
 string (see the configuration reference for details).

-For example to export a ``RawSerialPort`` with the group name `example-port` and
+For example, to export a ``RawSerialPort`` with the group name `example-port` and
 the location `example-location`:

 .. code-block:: yaml